Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Preliminaries and Problem Setup

-A Wiener process $W$ is scale invariant, i.e.,$W(t)=W(at)/\sqrt{a}$ for $a\in\mathbb{R}_{+}$.
-Furthermore, given that we are considering a stationary process, we have that two times $t,at\in[0,\infty)$ are indistinguishable in the sense that $X(t)=X(at)$.
-This means that we can always rescale our OU process with $\sqrt{a}$ to rewrite the original Eq.~\eqref{eq:OU} into
+A Wiener process $W$ is scale invariant, i.e., $W(t)=W(at)/\sqrt{a}$ for $a\in\mathbb{R}_{+}$.
+Furthermore, given that we are considering a stationary process, we have that two times $t,at\in[0,\infty)$ are indistinguishable in the sense that $X(t)\overset{d}{=}X(at)$ in distribution.
+This means that we can always rescale the OU process with $\sqrt{a}$ to rewrite the original Eq.~\eqref{eq:OU} into

 Note that scaling $C\mapsto\sqrt{a}C$ implies $D=CC^T\mapsto aD$.
-To preserve the Lyapunov equation (Eq.~\eqref{eq:lyapunov}) we need that $A\mapsto aA$.
+To preserve the Lyapunov equation (Eq.~\eqref{eq:lyapunov}), we need that $A\mapsto aA$.
 This means that we can always rescale the $(A,D)\mapsto(aA,aD)$.
-Therefore, from the covariance matrix, we can only identify the parameters of the drift matrix $A$ up to some global scaling.
+Therefore, from the covariance matrix, we can only identify the parameters of the drift matrix $A$ up to some global scaling $a>0$.